clutchwave/mikeroberto-blog/src/data/post/2010/what-i-learned-from-being-a-reality-tv-character-part-1-of-3-on-the-set.md

 ---
 publishDate: 2010-08-16
 title: "What I Learned From Being a Reality TV Character - Part 1 of 3 - On the Set"
+excerpt: "This is part 1 of a 3 part series.
+Part 1 is about being on the set of a Reality TV Show.
+Exactly a year ago, I was thrown into a reality TV pilot titled Crash..."
 category: "Life, The Universe, and Everything"
 tags:
   - "crash test"